akshiv/phys408FourierOptics/LabNoteBook.md

 ![](https://raw.githubusercontent.com/akshivbansal/phys408FourierOptics/master/raw_data_from_day1_%2020180306/Dark%20Field/snap-unknown-20180306-133527-1.jpeg)
 ![Dark-field Image of the glass struck to knife edge](https://raw.githubusercontent.com/akshivbansal/phys408FourierOptics/master/raw_data_from_day1_%2020180306/Dark%20Field/snap-unknown-20180306-133457-1.jpeg)

+1. What is meant by a “dark-field image”?
+What aperture can you use to produce a dark field image?

+	2. Which object will give the best visibility of the “dark-field image” effect?
+Justify your answer

+	3. Which aperture will you use in the Fourier transform plane to produce the dark field image?
+Describe and explain your observations and take a picture for your lab book.

 ## Day 2 2018 03 13
 ### Character Recognition, Phase-Contrasting and Diffraction: